Bernie-2016/activism-map/README.md

-# how-to-vote
+# activism-map

-Information about how to vote for Bernie Sanders in each state.
+Map to show what kind of local activism is best for you.

 ## Development